VovkAndrey/carsale/README.md

 # Beetroot Development Theme
 This is a starter-theme for WordPress based on [Underscores](http://underscores.me/) that includes three most popular Front-End frameworks: [Bootstrap](http://getbootstrap.com/), [ZURB Foundation](http://foundation.zurb.com/) and [Susy](http://susy.oddbird.net/).
 The purpose of this theme, is to act as a small and handy toolbox that contains the essentials needed to build any design, and its meant to be a starting point, not the final product.

+All project dependensies can be added with `bower`, and `wiredep` plugin automatically parses their paths and includes during compilation (Please note that for SCSS you still need to use @import tag to include scss file, but thanks to wiredep you can use shortcuts like `../bootstrap` for example)

 ## Requirements

 This project uses [Gulp task runner](http://gulpjs.com/) that requires [Node.js](http://nodejs.org) v6.x.x  to be installed on your machine.